Third jersey: National Hockey League

 Following a one-year hiatus on all third jerseys (save for the 2008 NHL Winter Classic, where the Pittsburgh Penguins and Buffalo Sabres wore throwbacks for that game) as part of the NHL's transition to the Edge uniform system, the third jersey program returned in full earnest for the 2008–09 season.
 The Winter and Heritage Classics became showcases for throwback uniforms and new sweaters with a throwback aesthetic, while the NHL Stadium Series became a showcase for more radical uniform designs.
 Third jerseys as a whole began to skew more to traditional stylings and throwback designs, especially for teams who more modernized looks in the Edge redesign.
 Another trend has been for teams to include an off-white cream colour, sometimes referred to as "vintage white" or "antique white", in place of pure white on their third or Classic jersey, attempting to replicate the discoloured appearance of a genuine aged sweater.
 This trend picked up after the Minnesota Wild began extensively using "Minnesota wheat", an official team colour similar to the vintage cream colour, in place of white trim on their dark jerseys.

-The only teams that have not had a full-season third jersey since the beginning of the current program are the Detroit Red Wings and the Montreal Canadiens.
-However, both teams have participated in at least one outdoor game and had special jerseys for each event.
-In addition, the Canadiens wore five different vintage jerseys over the course of their centennial celebration in the 2008–09 and 2009-10 seasons, in addition to their earlier participation in the Vintage jersey program.
+The Detroit Red Wings were the last team in the NHL to introduce an alternate jersey.
+They added an alternate jersey in celebration of their 100th season for the 2025-26 season.
+The Montreal Canadiens have only had one season with an official alternate jersey; the 2006-07 season they used throwbacks of their 1944-47 white jerseys.

 Prior to 2021, the New Jersey Devils have eschewed the concept of third jerseys under general manager Lou Lamoriello.
 Instead, they wore special one-off alternates that were throwbacks of the classic red and green jerseys for one home game on or around St. Patrick's Day every season since 2009–10, with the exception of the lockout-shortened 2013 season, and have also worn them in their 2014 NHL Stadium Series outdoor game.
 However, in 2021, the Devils finally unveiled their first full-time third jersey, using black as the base color.

 With Reebok being replaced by parent company Adidas as the NHL's uniform supplier for the 2017–18 NHL season, the third jersey program once again went on hiatus for one year.
 Like what happened during the Reebok transition, alternate jerseys returned for the 2018–19 season.